Equipment I use for painting en plein air

 Here is a list of equipment and art supplies I recommend for plein air oil painting.
 These are all products I use myself from Jackson's.

 (These are affiliate links to Jackson's Art products.
-Customers new to Jackson's will receive 10% off and I will earn a small commission to spend with them.)
+Shopping from these links will help me earn a small commission for recommending their products.)

 I use a very old Winsor and Newton half box easel on a day to day basis but for travel and when I want to pack lightly this small pochade is very useful.
 It can fit a variety of panels up to some quite large sizes.